 Mosquitos really become a bother in the middle of summer and we begin to worry about the West Nile Virus.
 How can you get rid of these pesky mosquitos and reduce your risk of West Nile Virus transmission?
 Here are some tips from the South Dakota Department of Health:

 - Apply mosquito repellents (DEET, picaridin, oil of lemon eucalyptus, para-menthane-diol, 2-undecanone or IR3535) to clothes and exposed skin.

-- Limit time outdoors from dusk to dawn when Culex mosquitos, the primary carrier of WNV in South Dakota, are most active.
+Limit time outdoors from dusk to dawn when Culex mosquitos, the primary carrier of WNV in South Dakota, are most active.

-- Drain water from flower pots and garden containers.
+- Drain water from pool covers.

 - Support local mosquito control efforts.